LOADING

 Australia is one of the most beautiful countries in the world.

-You should definitely go … when you get rich 🙂
+You should definitely go … 🙂

 It cost me £1700 for a return ticket from London (which is pretty much the average monthly take-home salary in the UK).